 Exosomes regulate signaling, coagulation, and waste management as intercellular communicators and carry distinctive functions depending on how their molecule composition disperses.
 Exosomes have been explored as a means of treatment when topically applied to the skin.
 Pre-clinical studies have shown exosomes,which are secreted from fibrocytes contain proteins and microRNA crucial in regulating collagen deposition and treating inflammation,have been attributed to improving tissue appearance, resilience, and elasticity.

 - Vesicles that transport proteins, lipids, nucleic acids, DNA, and RNA species throughout body fluids such as blood, urine, and cell cultures

-- Naturally occurring, contains high molecular weight of Hyaluronic Acid, contains Collagen types I & III which provide structural skin support.
+- Naturally occurring, contains a high molecular weight of Hyaluronic Acid, contains Collagen types I & III which provide structural skin support

-- Contains growth factors NGF, SCF and VEGF for wound healing, growth and repair of skin; cartilage growth, repair and healing.
+- Contains growth factors NGF, SCF, and VEGF for tissue rejuvenation

-- Regenerative Cell Factor – transmembrane soluble protein that aids in activating your own regenerative cells which aids in wound healing.
+- Regenerative Cell Factor – transmembrane soluble protein that aids in activating your own cells

-- Nerve Growth Factor – a polypeptide that in addition to its effects on nerve cells, it plays a role in tissue repair and that it can accelerate wound healing.
+- Nerve Growth Factor – a polypeptide that in addition to its effects on nerve cells, it plays a role in tissue rejuvenation

-- Assist the body’s natural healing process by transporting cells and molecules essential for treating injuries.
+- Assist the body’s natural process by transporting cells and molecules

 Through innovative technology, preparation & training.